offbyone/jj/docs/contributing.md

 As you edit the `.md` files in `docs/`, the website should be rebuilt and reloaded in your browser automatically.

-!!! note "If the docs are not updating"
+/// note | If the docs are not updating
 Check the terminal from which you ran `uv run mkdocs serve` for any build errors or warnings.
 Warnings about `"GET /versions.json HTTP/1.1" code 404` are expected and harmless.
+///

 #### Offline distribution